• Skip to primary navigation

 Ingredients

-• 2 lbs potatoes whole (Russet, Yukon Gold and Maris Piper varieties work best)
+• 2 lbs potatoes such as Russet, Yukon Gold or Maris Piper varieties

 • 1 tsp salt